telescopeuser/workshop_blog/README.md

   > %load workshop_blog/setup_cloud.py

-### 选择2：下载使用虚拟机
-### Option 2: Use a Virtual Machine to run in your own computer (Difficulty level: Medium, as bribing your colleague)
-* Download a virtual machine (VM about 1.5 GB), which contains this workshop notebook.
-[Download Link to be announced]
-* Install Virtualbox tool to use above virtual machine, if you don't have this software. https://www.virtualbox.org/wiki/Downloads
-* Start to run the VM using Virtualbox
-* Open a web browser, go to url: https://127.0.0.1/tree
-* Update/pull latest workshop python notebooks from Github: https://github.com/telescopeuser/workshop_blog.git

 ### 选择3：本地电脑安装
 ### Option 3: Use your own computer (Difficulty level: High, as what you normally do)